An example of a product analytics dashboard showing checkout conversion rates.

 Plan your product analytics instrumentation

-You’ll need to influence stakeholders to approve product feature updates.
-This is the reason you’ll need to plan your product analytics instrumentation.
+You’ll need to influence stakeholders to approve product feature updates, so you’ll need to plan your product analytics instrumentation.

 Engagement and analytics solutions help you get answers to all your questions related to the usage of your product.
 To do this, you’ll need to map out your entire product so that you can answers all your questions before they’re asked.
 This process of mapping the product is called product instrumentation.